WhimsicalWill/SpotifyLocalFilesInstructions/README.md

 # Introduction
 Sometimes it is convenient to be able to listen to local files within Spotify.
 In these instructions, I will show you how to get .mp3 files from the internet (soundcloud, youtube, etc.), and upload them to your Spotify account for easy listening on your phone, computer, or potato.

-# Find a song that you like
+# Finding songs
+If you don't already have a lot of music downloaded, you can find some songs/albums that you like on the internet very easily.
+Find some music that you like and copy the url.

 Note: There is almost always a way to download music from different streaming services on the internet, but I will specifically show you how to download songs from youtube and soundcloud.
-Find a song that you like from youtube or soundcloud.

 # Downloading the music
 For youtube, there are many services, but [this](https://ytmp3.cc/en13/) should be fine.
 For soundcloud, I've used [this site](https://sctomp3.net/) in the past.
 You should stick to just using the website, as there is no real benefit to downloading an application for converting to these .mp3 files.